srycyk/mine/README.md

 * Extract sections of text from this locally stored data.

-This avoids constantly hitting the same site when gradually building up data sets using, say, CSS selectors.
+This avoids constantly hitting the same site when gradually building up data sets using, say, CSS, or XPath, selectors.

 In most cases, you'll be extracting data from HTML, so Nokigiri support is built in.